 The Recursion Theorem is a short black and white Hitchcockian film noir that pays homage to The Twilight Zone, Asteroids (the arcade/video game), and ancient Greek mythology.
 The story follows Dan Everett, who awakens to find himself trapped in a unfamiliar room with its own set of bizarre rules.
 Afraid and alone in this strange place, Dan is forced to question the very foundations of reality and the meaning of his existence.

-Thanks to our many generous supporters, we were able to fund the production phase of Recursion via our Kickstarter campaign.
-But, we still have a long way to go to complete this film!
-We’re looking for partners to help us build an audience base and offset our post-production and festival costs.
+We need this film to succeed so that we can continue telling more stories and making more films.
+We’re looking for partners to help us build an audience base and offset our production costs.
 Please consider donating to our project, purchasing a t-shirt or poster, and promoting this film via social media and word of mouth!
-Thank you!
+Thank you so much!

 We’re excited to announce that The Recursion Theorem will play in the inaugural Columbia Film Festival in Columbia, MD this June.

 For our short film noir indie, The Recursion Theorem, we rented a warehouse and transformed it into an early-century mansion parlor.
 Read this three-part series to find out how!

 It’s been a while since our last update on the film!
 Read on to find out why, where the project stands, as well as what to expect in the coming weeks!